CopernicaMarketingSoftware/Documentation/Mailerq/5.13/configuration.md

 MAILERQ_RABBITMQ_ADDRESS=amqp://rabbit.example.com mailerq
 ```

-The above will cause MailerQ to use `amqp://rabbit.example.com`.
-If you supply
+The above will cause MailerQ to use `rabbit.example.com`.
+If you supply both,
-both, then the environment variable "wins".
+then the environment variable "wins".

 ## In-depth settings

+In the rest of this documentation, we only denote the name of the configuration
+key as specified in the configuration file.

 The documentation for the various options is split up in different sections.
 Please select the section that you're interested in or  find the desired